 Science attempts to explain the world in which we live.
 It provides technologies that have had a great impact on our society and the environment.
 At Prenton High School we are proud to have a forward thinking and ambitious Science department.
-Our teaching encourages students to understand theoretical concepts while developing practical Science skills from year 7 through to year 11.
+Our teaching encourages students to understand theoretical concepts while developing practical Science skills from Year 7 through to Year 11.
 We believe that science has something to offer every student.
 Our curriculum is designed to allow our young scientists of all abilities and all aspirations to explain phenomena and solve problems using evidence.
+From the very beginning of year 7, all lessons are fully ‘hands-on’ and practically based where possible.
 We are constantly evaluating the Learning Schemes we teach to ensure all students can become scientifically literate, be equipped to question and engage in debate.

 Prenton’s Science department has consistently pushed the boundaries for our students to succeed in Science and Engineering.
-We enter UK RoboCup Championships every year and have won it five times.
+We enter UK RoboCup Championships every year and have been champions eight times, going on to compete on the world stage in the USA, China, Austria, Singapore, Turkey, Mexico, Holland and, in 2017, Japan.
 Prenton High School led a combined Science and Art initiative with other local secondary schools that gained a place in the finals of the Rolls Royce Science competition.
 No wonder Prenton High School’s Science Department is recognised as “ground breaking” by the University of Oxford, Imperial College London and Rolls Royce Engineering.

 We have a very modern set up, with six specially designed laboratories.
 Each Lab is spacious and fully equipped to teach Science to the highest standards.
 The department is made up of six teaching staff and two Science technicians.
 The Science staff are specialist teachers of biology, chemistry and physics.
 The Science technicians are an invaluable asset to the department, providing support both in the running of the department and in preparing equipment for practical work.